1. Products

 The open source PDFGenerator library enables software developers to create new PDF documents inside their own Swift Apps.
 The library has included support for various important features related to PDF file management, such as multi-page documents creation, creating interactive PDF documents, inserting new pages to existing PDFs, inserting headers and footers, page numbering support, adding text and image watermarks, PDF annotations (links, comments, and form fields), generating reports and many more.

-Generate PDF from Image(s) via Swift API
+How to Generate PDF from Image(s) via Swift API?

 public enum PDFPage {